 Do you file Forms 1099-MISC or 1099-NEC?
-If so, you might wind up mixing up the forms, entering incorrect information, or using a form from the wrong tax year.
-And if you make a mistake on either form, you may need to issue a corrected 1099.
+If so, you might mix up the forms, enter incorrect information, or use a form from the wrong tax year.
+If you make a mistake on either form, you may need to issue a corrected 1099.

 “Mistake” is the last word you want to hear in business.
 But, it’s not the end of the world.
 Learn how to avoid 1099 mistakes and how to correct a 1099 if you make one.